Skip to main content / 跳转到主要内容

 Spinal Fusion (Single Level)$80,000 - $150,000Thailand $9,500 | India $10,300 | Mexico $15,400

 Sylk Health doesn't sit inside the clinical relationship.
-It doesn't arrange travel, hold patient funds, issue binding quotes, run second-opinion services, or make provider recommendations.
+It doesn't arrange travel, hold member funds, issue binding quotes, run second-opinion services, or make provider recommendations.
 It doesn't manage pre-operative workups or post-operative follow-up.
-Patients see a directory of options.
+Members see a directory of options with published prices.
 They choose.

 The Listing Threshold: JCI or Equivalent National Accreditation